gregorykemp/gregorykemp/README.md

 [UVM Testbench](https://github.com/gregorykemp/sample_uvm_testbench) is a small testbench I wrote to demonstrate my SystemVerilog and UVM knowledge.
 It's nothing fancy, but it is complete.
 It exercises the integer multiply and divide unit from a sample RISC-V processor, written in Verilog.
 The repo includes directions on running the code on [EDA Playground](https://www.edaplayground.com/)

-Stonks is something I'm not ready to share publically yet.
+Stonks is an attempt to do automatic stock fundamental analysis, with the hope of finding investment opportunities.
 The name plays off the [Internet meme](https://knowyourmeme.com/memes/stonks).

 ### Social Media